thepowersgang/mrustc/README.md

 - What you're trying to build
 - Your host system version (e.g. Ubuntu 17.10)
 - C/C++ compiler version
-- Revison of the mrustc repo that you're running
+- Revision of the mrustc repo that you're running

 Support and Discussion
 ----------------------